Destinations Greece Athens

 1 hr 45 ferry · Yacht crowd · Pine forest and shipping money

-The most polished Saronic island — old shipping money, walled mansions, the pine forest that covers most of the interior.
-Old Harbour (Palio Limani) is the photogenic horseshoe — neoclassical houses, mooring ropes, sailing yachts.
+Old shipping money, walled mansions, and the pine forest that covers most of the interior.
+It is 1h45 by ferry, so it works better with an overnight.
+Old Harbour (Palio Limani) is the photogenic horseshoe of neoclassical houses, mooring ropes, and sailing yachts.
 The Bouboulina Museum tells the local Greek-Revolution story (the heroine who funded the war).
-Lunch at Patralis (old-school fish) or Tarsanas (the boatyard now a restaurant).
-Bring a bathing suit — every cove on the south shore is worth a swim.
+Lunch at Patralis (old-school fish) or Tarsanas (the boatyard turned restaurant).
+Bring a bathing suit, since every cove on the south shore is worth a swim.
 1h45 by Flying Dolphin from Piraeus.

 1h45 fast ferryOld HarbourSouth-coast swim coves